qrtl/thc-custom/purchase_open_qty_stock_uom/README.rst

 |badge1| |badge2| |badge3|

-This module adds "Qty to Receive (stock UoM)" field to purchase.order.line.
+This module adds "Qty to Receive (Stock UoM)" field to purchase.order.line.

 **Table of contents**